guest271314/webbundle/README.md

 # TODO

 - This should work in the browser.
 - Install and run using `deno` without needing to run import the dynamically created bundle `wbn-bundle.js` twice; the first run throwing module not found error.
 For now generate and import the bundle twice; the first dynamic import in `deno_install.js`, catching the error, to avoid the error for first run being thrown in `rollup.wbn.js` which generates the `signed.swbn` file.
+Completed (see [this commit](https://github.com/guest271314/webbundle/commit/1623ecb09d12464234f2b17d888e66f652acdb07)).
 - Install [`wbn-sign-webcrypto`](https://github.com/guest271314/wbn-sign-webcrypto) dependency from GitHub repository using `deno`.
 Completed.
 - Substitute Web Cryptography API for `node:crypto`.
 Completed.